joanpadolina/browser-technologies-1920/README.md

 www.weer.nl

-Weather api is been loaded through javascript.
-Is javascript is turned of a lot of information is denied or not loaded.
-This including without a lot of images.
-The downside is mainly becasuse now you won't know the weather forecast.
+Weather api is being loaded through javascript.
+If javascript is turned of a lot of information is denied or not loaded.
+Also images won't load anymore.
+The downside is mainly of not knowing what weather it will be and where.

 * How to fix

-Might want to render this api serversided.
+Might want to render this api server sided.
+I've tested the same with my WAFS assignment and by turning the the javascript of only the client side won't load anymore.

 # Three devices